FOdeks/terraform-beginner-bootcamp-2023/README.md

 #### Setting and Unsetting Env Vars

-In the terminal, we can set using `export HELLO-'world'`
+In the terminal, we can set using `export HELLO='world'`

 In the terminal, we can unset using `unset HELLO`